RedBearLab/RBL_CC3200/README.md

 1. Current version of Energia will show some error messages after uploading sketches, just ignore them for now and we will fix it soon, the sketches should be uploaded correctly to the CC3200.

-2. After uploading sketches, you need to press the reset button.
+2. After uploading sketch, you need to press the reset button to run.
+This will be fixed during next release of MK20 interface firmware.

 ## Resources